Avinashgurugubelli/design-patterns-session/docs/solid-principals/solid-principals.md

 ## 1. Single Responsibility principal

-- ### This principle states that a class should only have one responsibility.
+- ### The **S**  in SOLID stands for Single Responsibility principal, This principle states that a class should only have one responsibility.
 Furthermore, it should only have one reason to change.

 - Let's look into the below code and identify the issues.